 - The well-known test vector

-- If you need CRC-32C (used by iSCSI, ext4, and many storage systems), note it uses a different polynomial and will not match the value here.
+00000000because of the initial value and final XOR convention. - If you need CRC-32C (used by iSCSI, ext4, and many modern storage systems), note it uses a different polynomial and will not match values from this tool.